 The instructor has final authority for determining the student's grade in a course.
 Grades may not be changed by anyone other than the instructor.
 A student may appeal a final grade to his/her instructor.
 The scholastic progress of the student is reported at the end of each term/semester and grades are recorded on the student's permanent record (transcript).
 For successful completion, students are required to complete each course of study sequentially with a grade of 70% or higher in each course.
-If a student's grade drops below 70% for the term/semester while the student is on probation, the student may be required to repeat the entire program or may be withdrawn.
+If a student falls below a 70% by the completion of a semester, then the student fails the semester and will have to repeat the semester if allowed.
 Students who elect to repeat failed terms/semesters must earn a grade average of 70% or above, and are financially obligated for the tuition amount for the repeated term/semesters.